 In the past three decades, OPEFE has donated more than $130,000 to engineering students at the University of Windsor.
 The foundation has established two annual scholarships that award six UWindsor undergraduate students who demonstrate academic excellence and display leadership skills through involvement in extracurricular or volunteer activities.

 The 2015-2017 recipients had a chance to share advice with a room of undergraduate students during the ceremony.

 “Work hard because whatever you get out of your university education will be what you put in,” Vrantsidis said.

 Israa El-Sabbagh received a $1,500 Undergraduate Scholarship.The industrial engineering student recommended networking with professors.

 “It’s is really important.
 So is connecting with engineers in the community, volunteering and remaining active in the community,” she added.

-Alex Michael Smith (2017), Eric Walo (2016), and Vicki Bousaba (2015) received the Professional Engineers Gold Medal, awarded to an engineering student who attains the highest cumulative average throughout their undergraduate term.
+Alex Michael Smith (2017), Eric Walo (2016), Vicki Bousaba (2015) received the Professional Engineers Gold Medal, which is awarded to an engineering student who attains the highest cumulative average throughout their undergraduate term.

 To learn more about the foundation, visit the OPEFE website.